damoster/royale_clan_card_level_ranker_bot/README.md

 # Clash Royale Clan Member Ranker Discord bot

 Discord bot which ranks members in a specific clan according to how many cards of a certain level they have.
 Comparison starts from number of level 13 cards they have.
 If it's a tie, card count of the next card level lower is used (e.g. level 12 card count) and so on.
+This is useful for deciding order of players for boat defenses in clan wars 2.0

 ## Discord commands available
 `!marco` - returns a message reply from bot to indicate it's running and connected properly